hreikin/pdf-extract-adobe/README.md

 ## TODO
 - [x] Create broad function to target all required items
 - [x] Display text only output using print or similar
+- [ ] Accuracy check of extracted Json
 - [ ] Create database with Json